 Sales in a Dash app

-Your Plotly graphs are making a great impact at the company.
+Your Plotly graphs are making a significant impact at the company.
 However, it is difficult to share your work with other colleagues.
-You are constantly having to export your graphs as images or HTML files, and when there's a new version, you need to send many emails.
+You constantly have to export your graphs as images or HTML files, and when there's a new version, you need to send many emails.

 It would be better if you could serve up the graphs you create as a web application.
 You decide to try this out on your line graph of monthly sales by country.